 Named as a Top 30 Under 30 Leader in Sustainability by Corporate Knights Magazine in 2016, David has a well-earned reputation as an insightful, fearless mediator between science, management, and policy.
 He has cultivated extensive experience building strategic communications plans with NASA Headquarters and worked alongside policymakers on resource security in the U.S. Senate, U.S. House of Representatives, and the Massachusetts House of Representatives.
 In the summer of 2016, David developed strategic business plans at the U.S. National Oceanic and Atmospheric Administration (NOAA) that will promote economic growth through public-private partnerships across the National Marine Sanctuary System.
 He currently is working to maximize resource efficiency and economic prosperity as a Project Consultant with Energy & Resource Solutions.

 In both the office and in the environment, David’s ability to develop and communicate solutions for challenges facing today’s society has been sharpened by a diverse portfolio of unique experiences.
 He has over 3,000 hours of laboratory experience and has worked with several non-profits and multinational corporations on sustainability and natural disaster resilience.
 In 2014, David founded the award-winning non-profit think tank, Center for Development and Strategy.
-He is currently completing his MSc in Sustainability Management at the University of Toronto and has a B.A. in Economics and Geography and International Trade from the State University of New York at Buffalo.
+He holds an M.Sc. in Sustainability Management from the University of Toronto and a B.A. in Economics and Geography and International Trade from the State University of New York at Buffalo.

 See David’s curriculum vitae here.